 A new approach since 2007

-There are several advantages in this approach:
+There are several advantages to this approach:

 - Skills transfer to the country where sewing machines are used;